The bias-variance decomposition

 Polynomial fitting

 To vizualize the bias and variance tradeoff, we need to train several models.
-Let’s generate several trainset using the source.
-Recall that the relationship to be learned is the same accross datasets, but the noise observations are random.
+Let’s generate several trainset StrainS using the source.
+Recall that the relationship ftrue to be learned is the same accross datasets, but the noise observations are random.

 On the plot below: